 Call to Action

-In July 2016, Federal Health Minister, Dr. Jane Philpott, and Minister of Indigenous and Indigenous and Northern Affairs, Dr. Carolyn Bennett, announced a $382 million commitment to enhance access to care for First Nations children living with disabilities to access equitable care on-reserve including physiotherapy, occupational therapy, speech therapy and audiology.
+In July 2016, Federal Health Minister Dr. Jane Philpott and Minister of Indigenous and Indigenous and Northern Affairs Dr. Carolyn Bennett announced a $382 million commitment to enhance access to care for First Nations children living with disabilities to access equitable care on-reserve, including physiotherapy, occupational therapy, speech therapy,

 The Canadian Physiotherapy Association is committed to working with Health Canada’s First Nations Inuit Health Branch (FNIHB) to identify a standard for care for children with disabilities or complex needs.
 The program is looking to provide the equitable access to care for children on-reserve that they would receive if living in another area of a province.
 The creation of a standard will look at the most common services available to children living with disabilities and complex needs.